dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 ##### Use custom references

-If you want to use custom references, you can set `customReferences` to `true` in the config.
+Now you can set `customReferences` to `true` in the config.
 This will make the plugin use the custom references you have created.
 If you want to use the default references, you can set `customReferences` to `false` in the config.
 This will make the plugin use the WHO references.